nenoNaninu/TypedSignalR.Client/README.md

 - The return type of the method in the interface used for `Register` must be `Task`.

 It is complicated for humans to comply with these restrictions properly.
-So, this library looks for parts that do not follow the restriction and report detailed errors at compile-time.
+So, this library looks for parts that do not follow the restriction and report detailed errors at compile time.
-Therefore, no run-time error occurs.
+Therefore, no runtime error occurs.

 ![compile-time-error](https://user-images.githubusercontent.com/27144255/155505022-0a13bf1b-643c-472c-882e-8508e52c2b63.png)